Website and Content Quality Checklists: Four Content Self-Assessment Checklists

 4. Is your content free of easily verified factual errors?
 No one wants to read content with factual errors.
 Always double-check your facts, update content with the latest stats and industry research, and provide links to those sources.
 Expert, authoritative, and trusted content must be error-free.

 5. When making decisions about your money or your life, would you trust this content?
-Your Money, Your Life (YMYL) are pages that could contain information that has a huge impact on your money or your life.
-If you are providing such content, it’s vital that your website and content are recognized by Google and other search engines as an expert, authority, and trusted voice in your field.
+Your Money, Your Life (YMYL) pages contain information that has an impact on your money or your life.
+If you are providing content about health, money, wellness, education, and other YMYL topics, it’s vital that your website and content are recognized by Google and other search engines as an expert, authoritative, and trusted voice in your field.

 Presentation and Layout Checklist: